bank0/getting_and_cleaning_data/README.md

 The purpose of this script written in 'R' is to download and clean a dataset with measured accelerometer and gyroscope sensor values mapping to different activities and users.
-The raw measurement values are produced by wearing a smart phone on the wrist while performing different activities.
+The raw measurement values are produced by wearing a smartphone on the wrist while performing different activities.

 See CodeBook.md for a complete description of the extracted variables.